ohana-project/StandardChargesData/README.md

 3. Where possible, always use "https" as the protocol in the url.
 Sometimes the default link will be "http," yet "https" works.
 If it works, please use it.

+4. When a hospital has multiple parts, make sure that each part number (e.g. "Part 1") is appended to the hospital name.

-4. Scripts must be in R or Python 3.
+5. Scripts must be in R or Python 3.
 It would be nice to have both, but one will suffice.
 We have sample script repositories for Python and R, and we will try our best to maintain both at the same level of functionality.
 It is recommended to format Python code so that it supports [interactive Python](https://code.visualstudio.com/docs/python/jupyter-support) in Visual Studio Code.
 We also prefer [RMarkdown](https://rmarkdown.rstudio.com/) in sample scripts.

-5. Contributions will be handled through [Pull Request](https://help.github.com/en/articles/about-pull-requests).
+6. Contributions will be handled through [Pull Request](https://help.github.com/en/articles/about-pull-requests).
 If you don't even know what git is, we recommend finding someone to help you get started and mentor you as you begin to code.
 If you need help finding someone, see the "Join us online" section below.

 ## Roadmaps and Plans